Bornheim (Rheinhessen): History

 In 767 or 768, Bornheim had its first documentary mention in a donation document from Lorsch Abbey.
 Archaeological finds, however, make it clear that the village existed earlier.
 Graves for cremated remains and a Frankish row graveyard from about AD 500 have been found in the municipality.
 The Oswaldshöhe is thought to have served as an early gathering place for Germanic peoples.

 The church was first mentioned in 1241 and partly destroyed by French troops in 1690.
 The tower with its wall paintings from the 13th century, however, remained standing.
 It also houses Rhenish Hesse’s oldest bell.

 Like the surrounding municipalities, Bornheim belonged to the Waldgraves in the Early Middle Ages, and beginning in 1671 to their kin, the Rheingrafen ("Rhine Counts").
 After the Napoleonic Wars, the municipality passed, as part of Rhenish Hesse, to the Grand Duchy of Hesse-Darmstadt.

-On 31 December 1871, the railway arrived.
-Passenger service on the Armsheim - Bornheim - Flonheim - Wendelsheim line (Wiesbachtalbahn), though, was ended in 1966, and since then the line has been completely abandoned.
+On 31 December 1871 the railway arrived.
+Passenger service on the Armsheim – Bornheim – Flonheim – Wendelsheim line (Wiesbachtalbahn) was ended in 1966, and since then the line has been completely abandoned.

 After the First World War, French troops built a munitions depot right next to the railway line.

-In the Second World War, several bombs fell in the local area, which luckily did no great damage.
+In the Second World War, several bombs fell in the local area, which did no major damage.

 After 1961, Bornheim became known as the "Village of Roses and Wine".
 At this time, 5,000 climbing roses were planted.
-This was surely the reason why in 1973, at the national level, the municipality won gold in the contest Unser Dorf soll schöner werden ("Our village should become lovelier"), and was long said to be Rhenish Hesse’s prettiest municipality.

 The municipality’s favourable location for transport, having its own interchange on the A 61, and the affordable property prices have led to quick growth over the last few years, such that there are now 825 inhabitants (as at 31 December 2006).